 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Most graduates were in employment two years after completing a bachelor’s degree in graphic and design studies.
-Some were overseas, relatively few were in further study, and very few were receiving a benefit.
-The median salary was around $35,300.
+Most graduates were in employment three years after completing a bachelor’s degree in graphic and design studies.
+Some were overseas.
+The median salary was around $44,000.

 Designers and artists are not on Immigration New Zealand’s skill shortage lists.